Vertical Garden Basics: Trellis Types, Safety, and Wind-Proofing

 4) Obelisk / Tower Trellis

-Best for: ornamentals, peas, lighter beans.
-Looks great in urban gardens but needs anchoring in high wind.
+Best for: ornamentals, peas, and lighter beans.

 5) String / Net Trellis